We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 If your business is fortunate enough to have a creative mind on staff, have them step right up to make a funny and personalized gift.
 One idea: Photoshop your client into a famous movie poster, rename it something clever and email the picture with your note of “Thanks for your business!”
 If you’re a B2B business, even better!
 Your customer’s business team would look great starring in a Goodfellas or Star Wars poster.

 Branded gifts from companies used to be cringe-worthy throwaways.
 Those days are long gone.
-Print custom logo t-shirts that are so soft and good lookin’ that customers will wear through them and request another.
-Customers also like receiving usable items (such as coffee cups) or funny AND usable ones (such as koozies), so think outside the normal swag box on this one.
+Print custom logo T-shirts that are so soft and good lookin’ that customers will wear through them and request another.
+Customers also like receiving usable items (such as smartphone cases) or funny AND usable ones (such as koozies), so think outside the normal swag box on this one.

-At Help Scout we offer free “I love customers” schwag to people that like to tell the world!
-Reach out if you’d like a free sticker or t-shirt delivered to your door.
+At Help Scout we offer free stickers to folks who like to tell the world!
+Reach out if you’d like some freebies delivered to your door.

-No one expects your business to gift a new car—keep it personal to your business!
-Help Scout regularly gives away free credits and accounts to customers that help us hit huge milestones.
+No one expects you to gift a new car — keep it personal to your business!
+Help Scout gives away free credits and accounts to customers who help us hit huge milestones.

 Without a happy team that loves customers on the front lines, your company wouldn’t have any customers to say thanks to.